dhirajnair/code-fix-gpt/README.md

 node index.js -filepath <path_to_file> -issue <issue_to_fix>

 - Use `-data` followed by the path to an Excel file to process multiple files listed in the Excel sheet.
-The file should have headers FILEPATH,ISSUE,INCLUDE
+The file should have headers FILEPATH,ISSUE,INCLUDE(TRUE/FALSE)
 - Use `-filepath` followed by the path to a single file and `-issue` followed by the issue to fix to process a single file.

 Ensure you replace `<path_to_excel_file>`, `<path_to_file>`, and `<issue_to_fix>` with the actual file paths and issue description.